esnielsen/Lottia_range_expansion/README.md

 Then run this script to get summary of best model: *bestBoot_summary.EN.2.R*

-Note that I ran all  the above code separately for the 2 comparisons (Baja vs. South & Central vs. North)
+Note that I ran all  the above code separately for the 2 comparisons (Baja vs. South & Central vs. North).
+Outputs for Baja vs. South have the prefix "CA.s.Mex." and outputs of Central vs. North have the prefix "CA.n.c."

 ### Stairway
 Go into the directory: Lottia_range_expansion/all_scripts/ANGSD/stairway & run the following: